ipeirotis/urlannotator/docs/components.rst

 BeatTheMahine
 -------------

-TODO: It will be designed.
+TODO: It will be designed later on.
+Probably very later on...

 Notes & TODO's